 Community Health Centres (CHCs) were set up as an experimental way of delivering health care under Bill Davis' Progressive Conservative Government in the 1970's.
-In 1982 Larry Grossman, Conservative Health Minister made CHCs part of Ontario's main stream health care system.
+In 1982 Larry Grossman, Conservative Health Minister, made CHCs part of Ontario's main stream health care system.
 In 1987 Liberal leader David Peterson announced his government's intent to double the number of Ontario residents receiving primary health care and as a result many more Ontarians gained access to Community Health Centres.
 In the 1990's the NDP government of Premier Bob Rae added Aboriginal Health Access Centres that today provide service to 55,000 First Nations people in a culturally appropriate way.
-Finally, in 2004/5 the Liberal Government led by Dalton McGuinty made a very strong commitment to the Community Health Centre model resulting in the opening of 21 new centres and 28 satellites.
+Finally, in 2004/5 the Liberal Government led by Dalton McGuinty government made a very strong commitment to the Community Health Centre model resulting in the opening of 21 new centres and 28 satellites.
 Today there are 74 Community Health Centres in Ontario with more planned for the future.

-Our Umbrella Organization - Alliance for Healthier Communities (formerly The Association of Ontario Health Centres (AOHC):
+Our Umbrella Organization - The Alliance for Healthier Communities (The Alliance):

-The Alliance is the umbrella organization for Community Health Centres (CHCs), Aboriginal Health Access Centres (AHACs), Community Family Health Teams (CFHTs) and Nurse-Practitioner-Led Clinics (NPLCs) currently 107 organizations in total.
-We use acronyms all the time and it takes time to become familiar with them.
+The Alliance is the umbrella organization for Community Health Centres (CHCs), Aboriginal Health Access Centres (AHACs), Community Family Health Teams (CFHTs) and Nurse-Practitioner-Led Clinics (NPLCs), currently 110 organizations in total.
+(We use acronyms all the time and it takes time tobecome familiar with them.
+Don't panic, and stop and ask every time you hear one you don't recognize.)
 The Alliance exists to provide support and to lobby government on our behalf.
-They hold an annual 3 day conference usually in early June to which we try to send 2 or 3 Board directors as well as a few staff.
+They hold an annual 3 dayconference usually in early June to which we try to send 2 or 3 Board directors as well as a few staff.
 You should put your name forward as it is an excellent way of quickly getting up to speed.
 You will hear much more about the Alliance in future.

 New board directors are encouraged to attend training, workshops, seminars and webinars to enhance their knowledge of the CHC sector and of governance generally.
-The series of four half day workshops by Pillar Nonprofit Network in London are particularly informative and useful.
+The series of four half day workshops by Pillar Nonprofit in London are particularly informative and useful.